csw180002/sfa_scripts/README.md

 With this version I did some really huge changes I managed to get maya import to work and worked out the pathlib so that the file can function in py 2.7

 I can save files and also if we don't have a folder in the path directory it can create one.

+Last version I did was to set up a incremental save so that the code will not write over exsiting files and save up to the latest version.